Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While dual-hose models aren’t as efficient as a powerful inverter compressor AC unit, they are fantastic for cooling a large space, such as an office or family room.
+As electricity costs climb, many people are turning to energy-efficient ACs to reduce their bills.
+Such air conditioning processes can save a considerable amount of money on utility bills in the long run.
+You can read our comparison of inverter and non-inverter AC to learn more.
 Dual-hose systems feature a secondary hose to make heat exchange and room cooling more efficient.
 The intake hose passes air over the evaporator coil, cooling your home, while the outtake hose passes air through the condenser coil and out of your home.

 Since dual-hose AC systems feature an exhaust hose and an intake hose, they can better cycle the air in your home.
 In addition, the dual-hose system almost works like a reverse heat pump, replacing hot air in your home with cool air from the intake hose.